 Signing the Contract

-- Liaising with the lender in regard to the mortgage
+- Coordinating with your lender for the mortgage

-- Checking with various government authorities to see if they have a vested interest in the property
+- Contacting various government authorities to check if they have vested interest in the property

 - Dealing with outstanding debts, if there are any